FMGE: Application Form, Eligibility, Exam Pattern, Syllabus & Result

 • Copy of Address Proof (PAN Card/Voter ID/Passport/ Driving License/ Aadhar Card).

-• Latest Passport size Photographs
+• Latest Passport-size Photographs

 • Copy of Date of Birth Proof (Certificate of Matriculation).